First install and run

 npm i debt-collector@1.0.0-alpha.13 -D

-yarn add -D debt-collector@1.0.0-alpha.5Create a configuration file
+pnpm add -D debt-collector@1.0.0-alpha.13

 Create a configuration file named debt-collector.config.js in your project's root directory